quicksmiles/CCAFE_APP/README.rst

 development for the `Case and Control Allele Frequency Estimation <https://wolffha.github.io/CCAFE_documentation/>`_ public application.
 It includes a detailed proposal and revised documentaion that will be continuesly updated as the project develops.

+# Getting Started

+Copy `.env.TEMPLATE` as `.env` and fill in any empty values with your information.